 Part of the Military Claims Team

-He also manages high value personal injury and clinical negligence claims, often involving serious accidents suffered during training, or through failures to treat and rehabilitate.
-He ensures that all his clients are seen at an early stage by the right medical experts, so that their injuries can be fully investigated, an assessment made of their future needs, and a strategy agreed for the successful progression of their claims.
+Ahmed manages high value personal injury and clinical negligence claims, often involving serious accidents suffered during training, or through failures to treat and rehabilitate.
+Coming from a family of doctors and clinicians, he has an in depth understanding of the medical profession.
+He ensures that all his clients are seen at an early stage by the right medical experts, so that their injuries can be fully investigated, an assessment made of their future needs and a strategy agreed for the successful progression of their claims.

-In addition to acting for service personnel, Ahmed represents consultants in the close protection, maritime security and other off-shore industries who have suffered accidents at work as a result of faulty equipment or poor training.
-He works closely with a number of medical and employment experts in these fields.
+In addition to acting for service personnel and employees of the Ministry of Defence, Ahmed represents consultants in the close protection, maritime security and other off-shore industries who have suffered accidents at work as a result of faulty equipment or poor training.
+He works closely with a number of specialist medical, aviation, maritime and employment experts in these fields.
 He knows that this expertise is essential in assessing the financial and personal losses that can result from injuries to these highly trained personnel.